JunjieHu/cs769-assignments/assignment1/README.md

 - Please remember to set your default hyper-parameter settings in your own `run_exp.sh` since we will also run your experiment by `bash run_exp.sh` (without extra arguments).
 - Reference accuracies: If you implement things exactly in our way and use the default hyper-parameters and use the same environment (python 3.8 + numpy 1.21.1 + pytorch 1.10.2), you may get the accuracies of dev=0.3951, test=0.4122, and on cfimdb dev=0.9224.

-The submission file should be a zip file with the following structure (assuming the andrew id is `CAMPUSID`):
+The submission file should be a zip file with the following structure (assuming the campus id is `CAMPUSID`):

 - CAMPUSID/
 - CAMPUSID/main.py `# completed main.py (i.e., `pad_sentences` function)`